 EnCoMPASS (Emerging Communities for Mathematical Practices and Assessment) seeks to enhance the ability of teachers to provide Science, Technology, Engineering, and Mathematics (STEM) education through improved assessment of and feedback on student work.
-The project will develop an innovative integrated system of professional development, educational materials, and an online community grounded in the practice of formative assessment.
+The project is developing an innovative integrated system of professional development, educational materials, and an online community grounded in the practice of formative assessment.

 EnCoMPASS focuses on the development of an online professional teaching community where educators develop their content knowledge and become more effective at supporting the mathematical development of individual students.
 The project uses a design research methodology that begins with conjectures about the importance of:

 - participant engagement through meaningful professional development that focuses on analyzing, organizing, and supporting student thinking;

 - providing support and resources to develop interactive rubrics and associated learner feedback and connecting these activities with previous professional development; and

 - supporting the emergence of a user community centered on the Enhanced Rubric feature of the Problems of the Week.